 In May the following year, I found myself back in Sandviken, feeling (and behaving) like an expectant father as the design and production team put the book together.
 The part of the day I enjoyed most was ‘fika’, a Swedish tradition which is hard to describe – I offer the Hindi word ‘timepass’ as my best approximation.
 Work stops and people hang out and relax over coffee and delicious Swedish cakes.

-All the intense hard work was rewarded with a long weekend in beautiful Stockholm with Ravi and family and Amita, who flew in from London.
+All the intense hard work was rewarded with a long weekend in beautiful Stockholm with my brother Ravi and his family, and my friend Amita, who flew in from London.
 I was reading Desiree by Annemarie Selinko, a fictionalised biography of a Frenchwoman who became Queen of Sweden.
 This, along with the sunny weather we were lucky to have, added depth and perspective as we explored this picturesque city.
 Walking through Gamlastan, the historic quarter, we discovered Pippi Longstocking, Astrid Lindgren’s interesting heroine on whom, say some, Stieg Larsson’s Lisbeth Salander is modelled.

 The Sandvik Asia corporate biography was launched on 8 July 2010, fifty years after the company was registered in India.
 It was a low-profile event, in keeping with the essentially unobtrusive nature characteristic of the Swedish.
 I did feel sorry, though, that the people of my city would probably never know much about this wonderful company which established base here in 1960, making it one of the first companies to bring foreign direct investment into independent India.
 Other Swedish companies soon followed suit, and ‘Sveanagar’ came up on the old Bombay-Pune Road, with Sandvik’s manicured lawns charming passersby.